tevenfeng/TjuAgvCar/README.md

 With this step finished, our kernel shall be ready for the Intel Realsense R200 and RpLidar A1.

 ### INSTALLING ROS for Jetson TX1
 In this part, we're going to install ROS on our Jetson TX1.
 With original instructions provided by [JetsonHacks.com](https://github.com/jetsonhacks/installROSTX1) we are able to install ROS outside of China.
-Due to some well-known reason, the above instructions is not usable in China.
+Due to some well-known reasons, the above instructions are not usable in China.
 So I change the source mirror of ROS to 'mirror.umd.edu', instructions can be found [here](https://github.com/tevenfeng/installROSTX1).

 ### INSTALLING driver for sensors(R200, RpLidar A1 and USB camera)